 Big Mike held K♦Q♣ on a board running every wheel-adjacent straight.
 He snap-called a pot-sized raise.
 Math said fold.
 He didn't.

-Cooler · 1-in-2.6MChris rivered quad 8s and still lost.
-Francisco's J♦T♦ made an 8-9-10-J-Q diamond straight flush when the 9♦ hit the turn.
-One of the rarest one-board collisions in HCL history.
+Cooler · 1-in-2.6MChris turned quad 8s and still lost.
+Francisco hit 9♦ for an 8-9-10-J-Q diamond straight flush.
+The rarest two-hand collision in HCL history.

 Turn pot-oddsJellyfish had an open-ender on the turn — 17% to hit, facing a pot-sized bet that required 33% to call.
 The broadcaster: "Does he feel like gambling?"